 I'm back dreaming of the those rolling Toscana hills again - I can't help it.
 I always seem to come back to Italy when I'm cooking from the heart.
 And this dish really is from the heart.
-Its a vegetable soup - plain and simple, but this recipe has so much depth, flavour and tradition, that you know it just has to taste amazing.
+Its a homemade vegetable and bean soup - plain and simple.
+But this recipe has so much depth, flavour and tradition, that you know it just has to taste amazing.